 There are good people in countries like Russia and China who support political and economic freedom.
 We must not forget them.
 We should ask policymakers to make it easy for them to immigrate and thereby contribute to the brain drain at home.
 Businesses should also consider donating to non-profits that support political and economic freedom, since freedom is vital to value creation for shareholders.

 The USSR collapsed in part due to a worsening economy and in part because the regime had lost the confidence of too many of its citizens.
-Even so, that did not translate into enduring freedom, which would require widespread acceptance of a new political philosophy.
+Even so, that did not translate into enduring freedom, which would have required widespread acceptance of a new political philosophy.
 Given the lack of respect for freedom of speech in Russia and China, it is unlikely we will see this anytime soon.

 A New World Order also brings tremendous commercial opportunities in sectors like energy, education, and cybersecurity.
 Due to the urgent need for better energy security, nuclear power is likely to make a comeback in Europe and elsewhere.
 There will also be a greater interest in recycling critical raw materials in short supply.
 Defense spending will increase significantly as well.
 Investors will be looking for more fruitful jurisdictions, and capital will be deployed to fund startups in jurisdictions that provide a competitive environment for business.

 In 2005, NY Times Journalist Thomas Friedman published “The World Is Flat: A Brief History of the Twenty-first Century.”
-It was a book with a hopeful message about how technology was allowing people around the world to access a global market and benefit at scale from new innovations.
+It was a book with a hopeful message about how technology was allowing people around the world to access a global market and benefit at scale from innovation.
 As attractive as the vision was, it could not be realized.